FDM Metal Filament 3D Printing

 Start using professional FDM technology today by uploading a 3D file.

 FDM is the most cost-effective way of producing custom thermoplastic parts and prototypes.
-FDM 3D printers can be used with multiple materials (FDM filaments can be made of ABS, PLA, PET, ULTEM, or metal).
+FDM 3D printers can be used with multiple materials (FDM filaments can be made of ABS, PLA, PETG, ULTEM, or metal).
 At Sculpteo, we offer three options: PLA, Ultrafuse® 316L, and Ultrafuse® 17-4.
 While using FDM 3D printing with plastic filament such as PLA appears to be a great process to improve your rapid prototyping process and create reliable, functional prototypes.
 Our PLA plastic or polylactic acid material uses a Big Rep 3D printer, allowing us to print large parts of 1x1x1m with a good resolution.

 But this additive manufacturing technology is not only using plastic materials.
 Metal is becoming a natural alternative to manufacturing objects with higher performances.
 Using metal filament, our FDM process is the perfect choice for tooling, jigs and fixtures, molds, and other functional parts, where resistance and durability are needed.
 Ultrafuse materials are great solutions for medical, automotive, or aerospace industries to create functional prototypes and series production.

-On our online 3D printing service, you can now order parts produced with FDM 3D printers.
+On our online FDM 3D printing service, you can now order parts produced with FDM 3D printers.
 Discover the FDM filament available now!